-Property and equipment includes capital work in progress, amounting to SR 2,307 million (31 December 2016: SR 1,909 million), which represents construction costs in respect of the infrastructure and other projects at KAEC.
-During the nine-month period ended 30 September 2017, an impairment loss of SR 45 million against projects under progress has been recognised in the interim condensed consolidated statement of profit or loss and other comprehensive income.
+Property and equipment includes capital work in progress, amounting to SR 2,306 million (31 December 2016: SR 1,909 million), which represents construction costs in respect of the infrastructure and other projects at KAEC.
+During the six-month period, an impairment loss of SR 45 million against projects under progress has been recognised in the interim condensed consolidated statement of profit or loss and other comprehensive income.